 6 skills required to make it in recruitment:

 1. Salesy nature

-Can you sell ice to an eskimo?
+Can you sell sand in the Sahara?
 There are no fewer than three sales cycles in one recruitment process; getting the vacancy from the client, getting the interest from the candidate and finally bringing them together and making a placement.
 The ability to present opportunities and candidates in the best light is critical to success; placements do not happen by themselves and sales skills are the most important key to success.

 2. Match maker

 Ever set up blind dates for friends?
 To be successful at recruitment you have to be a good matchmaker.
 You have to be solution oriented and understand your marketplace.
 You should have the ability to spot opportunities for making placements before the client, candidate and competitors have realised it.

 3. Communication skills

 Can you talk the hind legs off a donkey?
 You have to have great communication skills and speak with conviction when selling your services to clients and jobs to candidates.
 To be the tenth recruiter calling a client in one week is not a fantastic gig.
 It really requires you to stand out so that they take the time to hear you out.
 Your ability to create relationships with everyone in the market is crucial, just like in any service sales job.

 Are you a constant happy camper?
 A positive attitude is required to get you through those dark days when neither client nor candidate seem to be biting your hooks.
 Do not be afraid of rejection, you will notice that for every Yes you will get five No. This is a numbers game and the pay offs will come through sheer hard work.